 Separation Agreements For Mortgage Qualifications

-Mortgage qualifications can become more complicated if you are separated.
+In today’s world, mortgage and lender qualifications often become more complicated with a “separated” martial or relationship status.
 Banks often ask to see a mortgage qualification separation agreement before approving you for a mortgage.
-It is likely that a bank will require a mortgage qualification separation agreement if you are married but separated from your spouse and you are either:
+It is likely that a bank will require a mortgage qualification separation agreement in certain situations.
+Most often, they want one if you are married but separated from your spouse and you are either:

 - buying your spouse out of the matrimonial home or